conplementAG/Calinga.NET/README.md

 ## Custom Caching

 Calinga uses out of the box in memory caching with a fallback to filesystem cache.
-You can overwrite ICachingService with the implementation of your choice.
+You can override ICachingService with the implementation of your choice.

+Languages used as well as a list of all available languages, and reference language are cached in memory and in the `CacheDirectory` provided in Settings.

 ## Custom HttpClient